Casa Zimbabwe: History

 While as a whole the Ridge Project was coed, it had separate male and female wings and a large common area in between.
 There would be no restrictions on when or where a member of the house could be unless such rules where passed by the members themselves.
 One of the first approved motions was to switch members of a floor in the women's wing with a floor from the men's.
 Segregation of the wings by gender was over by mid 1970s.
 Casa Zimbabwe's "party house" reputation originated at the Ridge Project almost right after it opened.
-Across the bay from San Francisco its members where at the center of then blossoming hippie movement.
+Across the bay from San Francisco its members were at the center of then blossoming hippie movement.
 Similarly, the political activity present today was even more so during the same years as a large portion of the members where also participating in the Free Speech Movement that originated in Berkeley several years earlier.
 In 1983, several members petitioned to change house's name to "Casa Zimbabwe."
 Some felt that the term "project" had a negative association with public housing and that there was a frequent confusion between the names of the Ridge Project and the Ridge House next to it.
 The name "Casa Zimbabwe" was a reference to independence of South Rhodesia from British rule and creation of Republic of Zimbabwe.
 Changing the name failed several times before getting approved in 1987.

-Every house in BCS has mural painted on its walls, this is especially true in CZ where almost all of the public walls are painted.
+Every house in BSC has mural painted on its walls.
+This is especially true in CZ, where almost all of the public walls are painted.
 However, these were white until the late '70s.
 According to member folklore the album cover of Pink Floyd's Dark Side of The Moon was the first one painted.
 By 1990s almost half the walls were covered with art.
 Many murals had to be removed due to a seismic retrofitting in the spring of 2007.

-In the early Spring of the 2020 COVID-19 pandemic CZ instituted a self quarantine and no visitors policy, there were approximately 50 members living in the house during that period.
+In the early spring of the 2020 COVID-19 pandemic CZ instituted a self quarantine and no visitors policy.
+There were approximately 50 members living in the house during that period.